scottyeager/info_foundation/src/decentralization/councils/technology_council.md

 * Some examples of decisions which need to be taken
     * Approve code releases.
     * Sign the deployment of the code, so no code can be deployed for production purposes before majority signs.
-    * Change in operational changes in the way how the council works
+    * Change in operational changes in the way how this council works
     * Approve new development projects when funded by the ThreeFold foundation
     * Approve for standards/procedures/… as could be relevant for the TFGrid technology stack or operations
     * ...